pareshppp/UdacityProjects/Machine_Learning_Engineer_Nanodegree/Capstone---NotPineapple/Docs/capstone_report.md

 1. The project was created as a binary classification project.
 We can use the complete original fruits-360 dataset to do a multi-class classification instead.
 But, in that case, we would need better and more complex models as out of three models used here, only LeNet might give decent results.

 2. The current project takes ~10 minutes to run on Nvidia 1050Ti GPU.
 As the project was created in a modular and parameterized fashion, a lot of time is lost in initializing the GPU modules for all 9 different model, each having a training and 2 testing scripts.
-This time may be reduced if the project is re-structured by removing the parameters and hard-coding the parameter values in the script suh that the number of times GPU is initialized gets reduced.
+This time may be reduced if the project is re-structured by removing the parameters and hard-coding the parameter values in the script so that the number of times GPU is initialized gets reduced.

 --------------------------------